This post may contain affiliate links. For more information, please read the full disclosure policy here.

 ♥ Paris is one of the world’s most visited cities, which means there are a lot of tourists no matter when you visit.
 Just be aware of your surroundings when visiting major tourist attractions.
 Keep your bag close to you and don’t get caught in a scam.
 There are non-legit people with clipboards everywhere.

 ♥ I didn’t find Parisians to be as rude as I was expecting.
 However, I just noticed that in the boulangeries and other places they didn’t really want to speak English.
-Fortunately my high school French skills helped me get by.
+Fortunately, my high school French skills helped me get by.
 A s’il vous plaît (please) and merci (thank you) go a long way.

 There you have it, my ultimate solo travel guide to Paris.
 I hope you found it useful for your own journey to Paris.
+For more helpful tips, check out my posts on how to travel around Europe cheaply and my top tips for travelling alone in Europe.